If your child is unwell and will not be attending nursery, please call the School Office as soon as possible.

 Children joining us for the afternoon (from 12pm) or staying all day will have lunch at 12.30pm.

 We offer our nursery children the option to have a cooked meal at lunchtime.
 Meals will be served at 12:30pm so this only applies to children who attend afternoon sessions.
 The meals will be provided by Surrey Commercial Services and cooked on site by our cook, Laura.
 Each meal will cost £2.80 and parents will be invoiced at the beginning of each term.
-If you would like more information on Nursery Cooked lunches please speak to Lucy or Georgina in the office.
+If you would like more information on Nursery Cooked lunches please speak to the school office.

 Surrey Commercial Services currently provide the meals for our infant children and can cater for special dietary requirements.

-Please see Summer Term Menu, meals are rotated every 3 weeks.
+Please see Autumn Term Menu, meals are rotated every 3 weeks.

 Nursery children can bring in a packed lunch if you wish them too.
-But no nuts, sesame or humus please.
+But no nuts, sesame or hummus please.

 Children attending morning sessions will leave before lunch and will not therefore need to bring provisions.